 The Swiss Chefs Association is proud of the chef profession.
 The comprehensive vocational programs for chefs guide students to build the skills and mindset they need for professional success.
 The goal is to bring forth confident, passionate, and highly-skilled professionals worldwide.

-Marco Mehr spent the last ten years working in the best and most prestigious hotels in Asia.
-He cooked for celebrities such as Xi Jinping and Barack Obama and most recently he was responsible for 150 chefs at the prestigious Park Hyatt Shanghai.
+Marco Mehr has spent the last ten years working in the prestigious hotels across Asia.
+He has cooked for celebrities such as Xi Jinping and Barack Obama, and was most recently responsible for 150 chefs at the prestigious Park Hyatt Shanghai.

-Prior to his time in Asia, Marco was a member of the Junior Swiss Chefs Team and won the Culinary World Championship title in Luxembourg in 2006.
-Further, he represented Switzerland at the WorldSkills 2007 in Japan, and won the Vice World Championship title.
+Prior to his time in Asia, Marco was a member of the Junior Swiss Chefs Association Team and won the Culinary World Championship title in Luxembourg in 2006.
+He represented Switzerland at the WorldSkills 2007 in Japan, and won the Vice World Championship title.